Stable pairs on nodal K3 fibrations: Wall-crossing formula for fibrations

 \subsection{Weak stability conditions on $\dD$}

 Let $\dD$ be the triangulated subcategory of $D^b \Coh(X)$ defined by

+Here $\langle \ast \rangle_{\rm{tr}}$ is the triangulated closure, i.e. the smallest triangulated subcategory which contains $\ast$.
 We construct weak stability conditions on $\dD$ in the sense of~\cite{Tcurve1}, following the same argument of~\cite[Subsection~3.3]{TodK3}.
+We refer to~\cite[Section~2]{Tcurve1} for details on the space of weak stability conditions on triangulated categories.
 Let $\aA_{\omega}$ be the subcategory of $\dD$ defined by

 One can check that, using the same argument of~\cite[Proposition~2.9]{TodK3}, the subcategory $\aA_{\omega}$ is the heart of a bounded t-structure on $\dD$.
 In particular it is an abelian category.
-We have the group homomorphism
+We define the group homomorphism

-by $\cl|_{K(\dD_0)}=\cl_0$ and
+by $\cl|_{K(\dD_0)}=(0, \cl_0)$ and